On the Quantum Uncertainty of the Neutron Electric Dipole Moment: A proposal for resolving the puzzle

 To carry out a simplified version of the weak measurement of the neutron's EDM (Electric Dipole Moment), we will distinguish between the neutron's internal degrees of freedom that determine the magnitude of the EDM and the degrees of freedom that characterize the spatial orientation of the neutron.

 This approach relies on a simplified form of the Wigner-Eckart theorem, known as the \textit{Projection Theorem} \citep{sakurai}.
-According to this theorem, for any vector operator $\hat{\Vec{A}}$ and $j\neq0$,
+According to this theorem, for any vector operator $\hat{\Vec{V}}$ and $j\neq0$,

-where $\hat{\Vec{A}}$ and $\hat{\Vec{J}}$ are in the spherical basis, and $q=(-1,0,1)$.
+where $\hat{\Vec{V}}$ and $\hat{\Vec{J}}$ are in the spherical basis, and $q=(-1,0,1)$.
 Since we are focusing on just one of these components, we can select it as our zeroth entry.

 In order to proceed with our analysis, it is convenient to introduce the operator defined by $\hat{\cal{D}}$=$(\hat{\vec{S}} \cdot \hat{\vec{D}}+\hat{\vec{D}} \cdot \hat{\vec{S}})/2$.
-We note that it is a Hermitian operator which serves to codify the magnitude of the electric dipole moment while ignoring its orientation (relying for this on the Wigner-Eckart theorem).
+We note that it is a Hermitian operator that codifies the magnitude of the electric dipole moment while ignoring its orientation (relying on the Wigner-Eckart theorem).

 In fact, by leveraging the vectorial nature of the electric dipole moment operator $\hat{\vec{D}}$ (for clarity, we have reintroduced the hat notation over the operators in the following calculations) and the previous theorem, we can express the expectation value of each of its components in the following manner: